lucy19h/w3s7y.github.io/_drafts/2017-09-27-arduino-motor-control.md

 date:   2017-09-27 19:46:00 +0100
 categories: blog
 ---
-### Disclaimer
+Disclaimer
+---
-**THIS PROJECT USES 240 Volts AC (MAINS POWER) WHICH CAN KILL YOU.
+**THIS PROJECT USES 240 VOLTS AC (MAINS POWER) WHICH CAN (AND PROBABLY WILL) KILL YOU.**

-DO NOT DO THIS UNLESS YOU KNOW WHAT YOU ARE DOING** _Worth noting, I don't know what I am doing.
+**DO NOT DO THIS UNLESS YOU KNOW WHAT YOU ARE DOING**

+_Worth noting, I don't know what I am doing.
 But don't say I didn't warn you if you end up letting the smoke out of yourself_

-### Introduction
+Introduction
+---
-In this blog I'm exploring more traditional electronics projects and discrete components.
+In this blog I'm exploring more traditional electronics including discrete components and semiconductors.
 Namely using a triac to switch mains power and drive a high power washing machine motor recovered from my old clapped out Bosch.
 The ultimate aim will be to attach this to an apple scratter which simply takes whole apples and mulches then into smaller pieces ready for pressing.
 Currently our scratter is hand cranked and takes an amazing amount of time to get everything scratted and ready to press.
 My 9 to 5 is generally automating software processes.
 Time to apply what I know to manufacturing processes!

-### Ripping apart an old washing machine
+Ripping apart an old washing machine
+---
 So when my old washing machine packed up most people would have simply resigned it to their local recycling facility however I wanted to use the electrical components of it to give our scratter mach 2 capabilities.
 So I took a Torx 20